Overview

 In this vignette we will take a closer look at the

-argument in meta_forestly()
+parameter_term argument in meta_forestly() to

 better understand how to generate the forest plot for different